Marcusenius macrolepidotus: Life history

-Lower Zambezi bulldogs are electroreceptive and can use the distortions in their own electric fields to detect nearby objects as well as other electric fish species.
+Bulldogs are electroreceptive and can use the distortions in their own electric fields to detect nearby objects as well as other electric fish species.
 They typically have higher activity at night, meaning that this electroreceptive feature allows for activity during times and within areas that are typically low-visibility.
 A study was conducted to observe the possibility of intrasexual competition between males based on variable EOD pulse lengths.
 It was found that there is a positive correlation between body size and EOD pulse length.
 When a playback of a longer pulse was initiated, there was a higher attack rate from male fish.
 This is due to the longer pulse representing a territorial threat of a larger, fit male, invoking an increased aggressive response.
-It was discovered that the African Sharptooth Catfish, Clarias gariepinus, can detect the EODs of Lower Zambezi bulldogs through electroreception, and due to the longer emission duration in adult males, their main prey consists of adult male Lower Zambezi bulldogs in their geographic area.
+It was discovered that the African Sharptooth Catfish, Clarias gariepinus, can detect the EODs of bulldogs through electroreception, and due to the longer emission duration in adult males, their main prey consists of adult male bulldogs in their geographic area.

-Limited information is known about the reproductive strategies of Lower Zambezi bulldogs; however, it is known that spawning occurs after upstream migration to flooded sites during rainy seasons, and that the highest fecundity occurs after a dry season but immediately before a rainy season.
+Limited information is known about the reproductive strategies of bulldogs; however, it is known that spawning occurs after upstream migration to flooded sites during rainy seasons, and that the highest fecundity occurs after a dry season but immediately before a rainy season.
 Neither females nor males exhibit any parental care for their offspring, and females will scatter eggs by rapid tail flips while they actively leave the spawning site.
-In one study that performed captive breeding, spawning began 20 minutes after the introduction of a male and female individual, with around 300-500 eggs being released.
-Hatching of eggs occurred 3-4 days after spawning.
+In one study that performed captive breeding, spawning began 20 minutes after the introduction of a male and female individual, with around 300–500 eggs being released.
+Hatching of eggs occurred 3–4 days after spawning.
 As the standard length of M. macrolepidotus larvae increased, EOD amplitude increased as well, gradually changing into an adult EOD waveform.
 Once individuals had an adult EOD waveform, they were around 30 mm and 60 days old.

-Lower Zambezi bulldog diets are based on water depth.
+Bulldog diets are based on water depth.
 As the water level increases, their feeding strategy is that of a generalist predator, feeding on mainly insects, fish, and some seeds.
 At low water levels, their feeding strategy shifts to a specialized grazing, feeding on almost exclusively algae, and sometimes fish.
-When floods occur that cause high water levels, Lower Zambezi bulldogs will take advantage of the large amount of available resources.
+When floods occur that cause high water levels, bulldogs will take advantage of the large amount of available resources.
 However, when the floodplains dry out, they will back-migrate to lower water levels to feed on algae and use the "concentration" effect to feed on fish as well.